 - 4.14.
 Named participants are those individual researchers who are nominated for the particular roles identified for each grant opportunity. - 4.15.
 Roles that named participants may be nominated for under the LIEF scheme are: - a.
 Chief Investigators (CIs); and - b.
 Partner Investigators (PIs). - 4.16.
-All named participants in an application must: - a. satisfy the eligibility criteria for the role they are to perform; - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging all significant contributions, including from third parties; and - c. have met their obligations regarding previously funded projects, including submission of satisfactory final reports to the ARC at the grant opportunity closing date. - 4.17.
-Every CI and PI (and/or their research group) must be a significant and regular user of the research infrastructure.

-4.18.
-A project cannot commence until all named participants meet the eligibility criteria in these grant guidelines.
+All named participants in an application must: - satisfy the eligibility criteria for the role they are to perform; a. - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging all significant contributions, including from third parties; and - have met their obligations regarding previously funded projects, including submission c. of satisfactory final reports to the ARC at the grant opportunity closing date. - 4.17.
+Every CI and PI (and/or their research group) must be a significant and regular user of the research infrastructure. - 4.18.
+A project cannot commence until all named participants meet the eligibility criteria in these grant guidelines. - 4.19.
+An application will not be considered where We have made a decision to exclude grant applications involving a particular named participant for a period of time, whether or not they otherwise meet the eligibility requirements.